GemCityTECH/gemcity.tech/CodeOfConduct.md

 Do not take other people’s physical property.
 Do not take other people’s intellectual property…but, we encourage you to contribute to open source.

-The Gem City Tech Code of Conduct is a living document managed by our community.
+The **GemCity TECH** Code of Conduct is a living document managed by our community.
 If you have any suggestions, please feel free to contact us.